Kaggle/kaggle-api/README.md

 You can now use the `kaggle` command as shown in the examples below.

 If you run into a `kaggle: command not found` error, ensure that your python binaries are on your path.
 You can see where `kaggle` is installed by doing `pip uninstall kaggle` and seeing where the binary is.
 For a local user install on Linux, the default location is `~/.local/bin`.
 On Windows, the default location is `$PYTHON_HOME/Scripts`.

+IMPORTANT: We do not offer Python 2 support.
+Please ensure that you are using Python 3 before reporting any issues.

 ## API credentials